Quasar Accretion Disk Sizes From Continuum Reverberation Mapping From the Dark Energy Survey: Analysis

 To compare our disk sizes with previous studies, we require an estimate of the black hole mass.
 A reverberation mapping campaign is currently underway for these sources (see \citealp{King15} for a simulation of the DES reverberation mapping survey) which will provide the most accurate masses.
 For now, we use single epoch mass estimates using the \mgii\enskip broad emission line from the OzDES coadded spectra and the relationship from \citet{McLure02}.
 The OzDES spectra were calibrated using the DES photometry, and the emission line full-width half-maxima (FWHM) were measured using the IRAF \emph{splot} package.
 The resulting masses span more than an order of magnitude.

 We compare our results to other studies in Figure \ref{fig: massplot_ind}.
 To meaningfully compare all objects at the same rest wavelength of 2500\AA, we assume that the effective accretion disk size scales as the predicted $\beta = 4/3$.
-Since the microlensing models output the radius where $\lambda = \frac{hc}{k_{B}T}$ and our photometric data is sensitive to the flux-weighted radius that we have parameterized as $\lambda = \frac{Xhc}{k_{B}T}$ in Equation \ref{eqn: thin_disk_Fausnaugh}, we inflate the microlensing results by $X^{4/3} = 2.49^{4/3}$ such that all of the quasar radii between the two methods are comparable.
-Despite presenting these individual lags results as upper limits derived from the 2$\sigma$ positive tail of their lag distributions because the negative tails are consistent with no lag at the 1$\sigma$ level, they are fairly similar to measurements reported by other studies.
-We then compared these $R_{\lambda_{0}}$ constraints from our JAVELIN model to those derived from fitting the lags alone.
-Figure \ref{fig: mass_plot_new_jav} shows these new size measurements compared to both literature values and those shown in Figure \ref{fig: massplot_ind}, and we provide a summary of these disk sizes in Table \ref{tab: lag_table}.
-Many of our quasar disk sizes are consistent with moderate ($\sim$0.3) to super-Eddington accretion rates given our uncertainties.
+Since the microlensing models output the radius where $\lambda = \frac{hc}{k_{B}T}$ and our photometric data are sensitive to the flux-weighted radius that we have parameterized as $\lambda = \frac{Xhc}{k_{B}T}$ in Equation \ref{eqn: thin_disk_Fausnaugh}, we inflate the microlensing results by $X^{4/3}$, calculated from Equation \ref{eqn: X} for each object individually, such that all of the quasar radii between the two methods are probing the same disk scale.
+Despite presenting our redshift-corrected individual lags results as upper limits derived from the 2$\sigma$ positive tail of their lag distributions because the negative tails are consistent with no lag at the 1$\sigma$ level, they are fairly similar to measurements reported by other studies.